doktorbro/imadaem/README.md

     });
 </script>
 ````
-Learn the available javascript options in the API description.
+Learn about available [javascript options](#javascript-options) in the API description.

 ### 5. Data in Images